evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/24-observability-analytics.md

 This chapter is complete when:

-- Observability architecture is documented.
-- Logging, metrics and tracing standards are defined.
+- Logging, metrics and tracing strategies are documented.
+- Workflow, API and event telemetry are defined.
-- Business and AI analytics are specified.
+- AI observability and Human Digital Twin analytics are specified.
-- Alerting strategy is documented.
+- Dashboards, alerts and SLOs are documented.
-- SLOs and telemetry retention are established.
+- Business KPIs and governance are established.
-- Security and governance requirements are defined.
+- Data retention policies are defined.
-- Visual artifacts are available.
+- Visual artifacts and traceability are complete.
-- Traceability is complete.

 ---

 # Key Takeaways

-- The Coach Portal adopts a unified observability strategy that combines infrastructure monitoring, application telemetry, business analytics and AI performance into a single operational platform.
+- The Nutritionist Portal implements a full-stack observability strategy that combines technical telemetry, business analytics and AI monitoring into a unified operational model.
-- Structured logs, metrics, distributed tracing and business events provide complete visibility across the EVOXA ecosystem.
+- Distributed tracing, structured logging and standardized metrics provide complete visibility across workflows, APIs, events and microservices.
+- AI observability extends beyond infrastructure by measuring recommendation quality, explainability, safety, model performance and user feedback.
-- AI telemetry, workflow analytics and user experience metrics enable continuous optimization of intelligent services and professional workflows.
+- Integrated dashboards, SLOs and business KPIs enable proactive operations, continuous optimization and informed decision-making across the EVOXA ecosystem.
-- Standardized governance, SLOs and secure telemetry management ensure that observability scales with the platform while supporting compliance, operational excellence and data-driven decision making.

 ---